MicrosoftDocs/ATADocs/ATPDocs/support.md

 ### System health status

 The service health status for [!INCLUDE [Product short](includes/product-short.md)] is displayed in the [Microsoft 365 admin center - Service health page](https://aka.ms/mdi/health) page, under **Microsoft 365 Defender**.
-This page gives you information about if the [!INCLUDE [Product short](includes/product-short.md)] portal is up and active, if there are issues with detections and if the sensor can send traffic to the cloud.
+This page tells you if the [!INCLUDE [Product short](includes/product-short.md)] portal is up and active, if there are issues with detections, and if the sensor can send traffic to the cloud.

 ### Troubleshooting